-Maine’s tidal flooding is the worst in 40 years
+Maine’s tidal flooding worst in 40 years

 South of Maine, many areas were experiencing high water levels as well, including Boston and coastal New Hampshire.
 Video footage on Facebook from a Boston television station showed a giant dumpster floating down a side street.

-The National Weather Service station in Boston reported Thursday afternoon that flooding there was also approaching levels last in the Blizzard of 1978.
+The National Weather Service station in Boston reported Thursday afternoon that flooding there was also approaching levels last seen in the Blizzard of ’78.

-“Major impacts & evacuations currently ongoing along the E Coast of MA,” the weather service posted on its Twitter page.
+“Major impacts & evacuations currently ongoing along the East Coast of Massachusetts,” the weather service posted on its Twitter page.

 Eric Russell can be contacted at 791-6344 or at: